 In this last test case we cover the inclusion of two types of scattering into M* simulations: acoustic phonon scattering, and surface roughness scattering.
 We will employ a silicon nanowire FET structure simulated with a channel length of 10 nm.

-If you have already followed the silicon nanowire FET tutorial, click Open in the M* GUI’s top pane and select the corresponding workspace’s top folder to load all associated data and append the results from this tutorial into it
+- If you have already followed the silicon nanowire FET tutorial, click Open in the M* GUI’s top pane and select the corresponding workspace’s top folder to load all associated data and append the results from this tutorial into it

-If you have not yet followed the silicon nanowire FET tutorial, click Open in the M* GUI’s top pane and select an empty folder.
+- If you have not yet followed the silicon nanowire FET tutorial, click Open in the M* GUI’s top pane and select an empty folder.
 See our tutorial on a SiNW FET for instructions on how to set up the input parameters for a ballistic simulation

 Acoustic phonon scatteringUsing input parameters employed for the first simulation described in our SiNW FET tutorial as a starting point, click on Input->Control and set Scattering: Acoustic, as shown below.
 Click Run to begin the simulation.
 Once finished, you can compare the effects of including acoustic phonon scattering in your simulation.
 In Output->I-V curves (gate sweep), compare transfer characteristics by selecting only this most recent simulation and its corresponding ballistic equivalent from the list on the left.
 Figure 2 shows the resulting plot; although both curves exhibit the same general characteristics and subthreshold slope, the simulation including scattering from acoustic phonons shows lower current.
 Inspection of the data shows scattering lowers the drain current, with larger drops observed for ON states.

-Acoustic phonon scattering reduces oscillations and resonances in the LDoS, resulting in a smoothed contour plot when compared to the ballistic case.
+- Acoustic phonon scattering reduces oscillations and resonances in the LDoS, resulting in a smoothed contour plot when compared to the ballistic case.
 Back scattering of carriers by phonon modes results in a reduction of carrier density in the channel, as well as a reduced energy-resolved current

-Surface roughness scattering reduces oscillations and resonances in the LDoS, similar to the acoustic phonon scattering case.
+- Surface roughness scattering reduces oscillations and resonances in the LDoS, similar to the acoustic phonon scattering case.
 Variations in subband energies across different slices result in channel regions with localised states, shown as darker regions in the LDoS plot; their impact can also be observed as fluctuations in the carrier density along the channel not present in the smooth device.
 Local barriers induced by subband energy variations impose tunnelling barriers on carriers travelling through certain regions of the channel and reduce the magnitude of the energy-resolved current.